Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 If I can give you any one piece of advice, it’s to get the Budapest Card before your trip.
 I happily used a Budapest Card on my trips in 2004 and 2021.
 It will save you a ton of money, make public transportation easier, and give you free access to tons of attractions.

-Yes, the Budapest Christmas Markets are happening in 2022!
-In 2022 the Christmas market dates are November 18, 2022 through January 1, 2023.
+In 2023 the Christmas market dates are November 17, 2023 through January 1, 2024.
 The Christmas Markets on Vörösmarty Square and St. Stephen’s Basilica open in November; the markets in Óbuda and Szentendre open when Advent begins in early December.

 The main Christmas market is in Vörösmarty Square, one of the main squares of Budapest.
 There are additional markets at St. Stephen’s Basilica, in Obuda, and in Szentendre.